CherryCoder91/grpc-netcore-demo/README.md

 # gRPC .NET Core Demo
 Demo of gRPC server and client in .NET Core.

+# Getting Started

+1. Clone Repo.
+2. Open Solution within Visual Studio.
+3. Run and follow instructions within the client terminal.
+(Both client and server are configured as a multiple startup option).

+# Solution Structure

+This solution contains two projects, a gRPC client and a gRPC Server.
+Each project contains the .proto files to generate the underlying language specific templates for the gRPC connection to run.
+Those templates are generated on compilation due to the inclusion of the grpc.tools nuget package.
+Specific properties on the .proto files govern the expectations around the generated files.
+The gRPC routes are mapped into dotnet core within startup.cs.
+The solution is configured to run both the server and client when run simultaneously within Visual Studio (2019).

 # About gPRC

 gRPC is a language agnostic, high-performance Remote Procedure Call (RPC) framework.